-- It takes approximately 4 hours 40 minutes for the charger to fully recharge the batteries after they have been depleted.
+It takes approximately 4 hours 40 minutes for the charger to fully recharge the batteries after they have been depleted.
 When two batteries are placed on each side of the charger, recharging will take approximately two hours (as determined by testing at Canon facilities).
-Charge batteries in an environment where the temperature - The charging time varies according to the ambient temperature and to the battery charge state.

-is in the range of 0 to 35°C (32 to 95°F).
+Charge batteries in an environment where the temperature is in the range of 0 to 35°C (32 to 95°F).